-Like the critic of an ongoing movie that feels the absolute need to express his opinion about every thing that is happening, consequently missing half of it and enjoying half as much.
+Like the critic of an ongoing movie that feels the absolute need to express his opinion about everything that is happening, consequently missing half of it and enjoying half as much.

 Experiencing and describing over and over.

-Describing thoughts feelings emotions …ect.
+Describing thoughts feelings emotions …etc.